 Here are some common signs of people pleasers.
 Take note of the following behaviors and see if you can think of instances in your own life when you do it.

-• Excessive agreeability: You tend to agree with people regardless of their opinion or belief, even if you don’t actually agree with them.
+- Excessive agreeability: You tend to agree with people regardless of their opinions or beliefs, even if you don’t agree with them.

 Why people pleasing isn't good for you